 - Based on the amount of responsibility that will have to be undertaken in order to manage the whole team with all the employees and workers.

-- Certain protocols and safety measures require special training and hence this may be categorized as functional-specific training.
+- Certain protocols and safety measures require special training.
+Hence you may categorize it as functional-specific training.

 The courses are eventually name based on their industry along with the responsibility that needs to be entailed.
 Each course is based on the function-specific knowledge that pertains to the respective industries.
 Moreover, customized courses are also available to employers so that they can easily understand their duties in relation to their workers.

-Employees are not required to constantly update and refresh their training on an annual basis.
+Employees need not constantly update and refresh their training on an annual basis.
 There are only certain scenarios that make it vital for them to refresh their knowledge and receive further training.
-Follow up training can be conducted in the event that:
+Your workplace may conduct follow up training in the event that: